tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 more protection against a Man-In-The-Middle attack by the fronting service.
 The downside is that the client will not verify the identity of the fronting service, which enables fronting server spoofing attacks such as the "honeypot" attack discussed below.
-Overall, end-to-end TLS to the protected service is preferable.
+Overall, end-to-end TLS to the protected service is preferable, but it is important to also provide a way to authenticate the fronting service.

 The fronting service could be pressured by adversaries.
 By design, it could be forced to deny access to